vdtlv/portfolio/content/fitmost/onboarding/index.md

 ---
-title: "New onboarding"
+title: "The way we emphasize the advantages of service"
 date: 2024-12-01T00:07:07+07:00
-description: Lottie animations!!!
+description: Boosting conversions with onboarding made with Lottie, another onboarding and in-app stories
-image: /images/fm-ref-main.png
+image: /images/fm-onb.png
 caption:
 categories:
   - fitmost